History of New Brunswick: Acadian Civil War

 Acadia was plunged into what some historians have described as the Acadian Civil War.
 The war was between Port Royal, where Governor of Acadia Charles de Menou d'Aulnay de Charnisay was stationed, and present-day Saint John, New Brunswick, where Charles de Saint-Étienne de la Tour was stationed.

 In the war, there were four major battles.
 La Tour attacked d'Aulnay at Port Royal in 1640.
 In response to the attack, D'Aulnay sailed out of Port Royal to establish a five-month blockade of La Tour's fort at Saint John, which La Tour eventually defeated (1643).
 La Tour attacked d'Aulnay again at Port Royal in 1643. d'Aulnay and Port Royal ultimately won the war against La Tour with the 1645 siege of Saint John.
 After d'Aulnay died (1650), La Tour re-established himself in Acadia.

 King Williams War

-The Maliseet from their headquarters at Meductic on the Saint John River, participated in numerous raids and battles against New England during King William's War.
+The Maliseet from their headquarters at Meductic on the Saint John River, participated in numerous raids and battles against New England during King William's War, the North American theatre of the Nine Years' War (1688-1697).
+While occupied by the British, Acadia was integrated into the newly formed Province of Massachusetts Bay in 1691, along with bordering areas in what is now Maine.
+The Peace of Ryswick treaties gave Acadia back to France in 1697.